 Nevertheless, I do think that Chernow’s focus on psychology can lead him astray.
 At his worst, he is prone to a kind of cheap psychoanalyzing that I think adds very little to the subtance of this book.
 This was most in evidence in Chernow’s handling of Hamilton’s childhood on St. Croix.
 Chernow was quick to invoke this experience whenever he wished to explain Hamilton’s behavior.
 This is understandable, since it is arguably a biographer’s duty to make sense of their subject’s personality by tracing their experience; and Hamilton’s childhood was unique.
 However, the logic of psychoanalysis is so flexible as to be able to produce any conclusion you wish to wring from it.

 Here is an example.
 We learn that Hamilton’s mother was accused of being a prostitute, and had children out of wedlock.
 She was abandoned by Hamilton’s father, cast out from polite society, and then died while Hamilton was quite young—penniless and alone.
 Now let us imagine that Hamilton, in adulthood, was scrupulously faithful to his wife and had a family life entirely free of scandal.
 The biographer could then say it was an intense desire to escape this childhood experience.
 Now let us imagine that Hamilton was a rake and constantly had affairs.
-The biographer could then say that he had a special sympathy for women on the outskirts of society, or had trouble committing to monogamy.
+The biographer could then say that he had a special sympathy for women on the outskirts of society.
 And so on.
 My point is that any subsequent behavior can be viewed as either a result of, or a reaction against, this childhood experience, which makes its use as an explanation extremely dubious.

 This is my first critique of this book.
 My second is Chernow’s tendency to lionize his subject.
 It would be unfair to accuse him of writing a hagiography.
 Chernow is by no means blind to Hamilton’s faults.
 Still, one senses that Chernow for the most part puts a forgiving and generous interpretation on Hamilton’s actions, while casting the behavior of Hamilton’s foes—Adams and Jefferson, notably—in a far less tolerant light.
-As in Chernow’s biography of John D. Rockefeller, he is far more eager to refute allegations against his subjects than to confirm them.
-In the hands of another biographer, I think that Hamilton could have come across as a far less glorious figure.
+As Chernow did in his biography of John D. Rockefeller, he is more eager to refute allegations against his subjects than to confirm them.
+In the hands of another biographer, I think that Hamilton could have come across as a less glorious figure.

 In any case, Chernow has produced a well-researched biography that is both exhilarating and enlightening.
 It is a thoroughly fine book.